krbu/replica_sudos/README.md

 # replica_sudos
-script to replicate sudoer foles on several servers from an intermediate server with public key in a remote machine's authorized_keys
+script to replicate sudoer files on several servers from an intermediate server with public key in a remote machine's authorized_keys
 # usage
 Usage: ./replica_sudos.sh [OPTIONS...]